-Energy Star Most Efficient:
+ENERGY STAR Most Efficient:

 Room air conditioners

 Clothes dryers

 Clothes washers

 Dehumidifiers

 Refrigerators

 Additional Products:

 Advanced power strips

 Water saving equipment

 Variable speed pool pumps

 Consumers can purchase products at a local retailer, online at the RI Energy Marketplace, or through any online retailer (if the product meets product specifications, and there is a receipt).
 The RI Energy Marketplace is a streamlined portal through which customers can buy efficient products with the rebate already applied, eliminating the need for the customer to apply for the rebate post-sale.
 Most products on the Marketplace are ones that can be installed by the customer.
 In some instances, products on the Marketplace are not incentivized.
 However, the Company lists these products on the Marketplace to provide pre-vetted products to narrow down the selection for consumers and help them avoid potentially unreliable or untested products available through other online retailers.